mantidproject/documents/Design/InstrumentFetching.md

 Updating Instruments
 --------------------
-Since all of the instruments currently reside in a [single directory](https://github.com/mantidproject/mantid/tree/master/Code/Mantid/instrument) we can use a single github api call to [get the list of the directory](https://developer.github.com/v3/git/trees/) then multiple subsequent calls to [download the updated/changed instrument geometries](https://developer.github.com/v3/git/blobs/).
+Since all of the instruments currently reside in a [single directory](https://github.com/mantidproject/mantid/tree/master/Code/Mantid/instrument) we can use a single github api call to get the list of the directory, then multiple subsequent calls to download the updated/changed instrument geometrie.
 This process should happen in a separate thread from the main gui when mantid starts up.
 This should provide adequate updates and minimize the impact on usability both on startup and when users will need the new files.
  1. Go through the files in the cache, if they are identical delete the copy in the cache area.
  2. Verify that there is network connection by [getting a list of repositories](https://developer.github.com/v3/repos/#list-organization-repositories) owned by the mantidproject "organization."
  3. [Get a list](https://developer.github.com/v3/repos/contents/#get-contents) of the instrument geometries in master.